Endo Au Workplace Accreditation Program for Employers

 Why is the Western Sydney University Endo@Work research in partnership with Endometriosis Australia important?

-It’s about the research… one in nine Australian women and those assigned female at birth (AFAB) suffer from endometriosis (aka endo).
-With over 830,000 Australians suffering from endo, the cost of illness burden is approximately AUD $9.6 billion each year, or roughly $30,000 per endo-diagnosed Australian per year (Armour et al., 2019).
+It’s about the research… one in seven Australian women and those assigned female at birth (AFAB) suffer from endometriosis (aka endo).
+With nearly 1 million Australians suffering from endometriosis, the cost of illness burden is approximately AUD $9.6 billion each year, or roughly $30,000 per endo-diagnosed Australian per year (Armour et al., 2019).
 The majority of those costs reflect a loss of productivity while at work, but also reflect other out-of-pocket expenses such as pharmaceuticals, surgeries, carer support, allied health and complementary medicines (Armour et al., 2022).

 Endometriosis Australia and Western Sydney University’s NICM Health Research Institute, in partnership, are developing the Endo@Work Workplace Guideline to enable people with endometriosis to engage more fully in work while still supporting their own wellbeing and maintaining productivity.
 This is fundamental in all employment but especially for sufferers of this life-defining disease.

 This research project seeks to understand the perceptions and experiences of those with endometriosis in the workplace; explore organisational perspectives on providing practical and appropriate support and draw on these experiences/ perspectives to shape guidelines and recommendations for employers to implement.
 This research will inform the ongoing development of the Endo Au Workplace Accreditation Program for endo-friendly employer accreditation.